njwilson23/irlib/doc/index.rst

-.. radar_tools documentation master file, created by sphinx-quickstart on Wed Feb 13 12:02:03 2013.
+.. icepick and irlib (radar_tools) documentation master file, created by sphinx-quickstart on Sat Sep 18 06:50:40 2021.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.